 - Turn Into – modify your existing block into a new type

-- Turn Into Page – turns the block into a new subpage that is nested within the current page.
+- Turn Into Page – turns the block into a new subpage nested within the current page.

 - Copy Link – creates a URL to the block.
 This helps you to create links around your workspace and help you to navigate to specific sections of a page.